Seuna (Yadava) dynasty: Marathi

 The Yadavas were the first major dynasty to use Marathi as an official language.
 Earlier, both Sanskrit and Kannada had been used for official inscriptions in present-day Maharashtra; subsequently, at least partly due to the efforts of the Yadava rulers, Marathi became the dominant official language of the region.
 Even if they were not of Marathi origin, towards the end of their reign, they certainly identified with the Marathi language.
 The early Marathi literature emerged during the Yadava rule, because of which some scholars have theorized that it was produced with support from the Yadava rulers.
 However, there is no evidence that the Yadava royal court directly supported the production of Marathi literature with state funds, although it regarded Marathi as a significant language for connecting with the general public.

 Hemadri, a minister in the Yadava court, attempted to formalize Marathi with Sanskrit expressions to boost its status as a court language.
 Saint-poet Dnyaneshwar wrote Dnyaneshwari (c.
 1290), a Marathi-language commentary on the Bhagavad Gita, during Ramachandra's rule.
 He also composed devotional songs called abhangas.
 Dnyaneshwar gave a higher status to Marathi by translating the sacred Geeta from Sanskrit.
 Mukundaraja wrote the Marathi-language philosophical treatises Paramamrita and Vivekasindhu during the Yadava period.
-The Mahanubhava religious sect, which became prominent in present-day Maharshtra during the late Yadava period, boosted the status of Marathi as a literary language.
+The Mahanubhava religious sect, which became prominent in present-day Maharashtra during the late Yadava period, boosted the status of Marathi as a literary language.
 Mahimabhatta wrote Lilacharita, a biography of the sect's founder Chakradhara.
 The text claims that Hemadri (who was a Brahmanist) was jealous of Chakradhara's popularity, and the Yadava king Ramachandra ordered killing of Chakradhara, who escaped with his yogic powers.
 The claim is of doubtful historicity.

 Kannada

 Kannada was the court language of Yadavas till late Seuna times, as is evident from a number of Kannada-language inscriptions (see Origin section).
-Kamalabhava a Jain scholar, patronised by Bhillama V, wrote Santhishwarapurana.
-Achanna composed Vardhamanapurana in 1198.
+Kamalabhava a Jain scholar, patronised by Bhillama V, wrote Santhishwara-purana.
+Achanna composed Vardhamana-purana in 1198.
 Amugideva, patronised by Simhana II, composed many Vachanas or devotional songs.
 Chaundarasa of Pandharapur wrote Dashakumara Charite around 1300.